archivesunleashed/archivesunleashed.org/content/aut/index.md

 only showing top 20 rows
 ```

 You may want to save the images to work with them on your own file system.
-The following command will save the images from a WARC.
+The following command will save the images from an ARC or WARC.

 ```scala
 import io.archivesunleashed._